Pennsylvania Department of Health

 By Deficient Practice

-Initial comments:Based on an Abbreviated Survey to review two Complaints, completed on December 1, 2025, at Haven Place Rehabilitation and Nursing Center, it was determined that there were no federal deficiencies identified under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care; however, the facility was not in compliance with 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Initial comments:Based on an Abbreviated Survey to investigate three Complaints, completed on March 2, 2026, at Haven Place Rehabilitation and Nursing Center, it was determined that there were no federal deficiencies identified under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care; however, the facility was not in compliance with 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey process.

 Plan of Correction: